-The study confirmed that packaging accounts for a relatively small share of the total climate impact of a take-away coffee, only 4-9%.
+The study confirmed that packaging accounts for a relatively small share of the total climate impact of a take-away coffee. only 4-9%.
 The situation is the same with packaged food in general, and it is therefore always important to choose fit-for-purpose packaging that minimizes food waste and protects food quality.

-The lowest carbon footprint: a paper cup with no fossil-based materials

-The study also revealed that the way reusable cups are cleaned has a major impact.
-From the carbon footprint point of view, it is better to use a paper cup that gets recycled than a ceramic cup that gets washed inefficiently.
-Even when ceramic cups are washed efficiently, they need to be reused at least 350 times before their carbon footprint is smaller than the equivalent number of paper cups.
+The lowest carbon footprint: a paper cup with no fossil-based materials when ceramic cups are washed efficiently, they need to be reused at least 350 times before their carbon footprint is smaller than the equivalent number of paper cups.
 Improperly washed reusable cups also pose a potential hygiene and food safety concern.